The North Australia Metocean Study (NAMOS) is a Joint

 offshore North and Northwest Australia, which is largely

 associated with tropical cyclones.
-The original NAMOS
+Described in further

 JIP consisted of 77 top-ranked tropical cyclones from